{{org_field_logo}}

 - Only essential areas of the home should be accessed—staff must not enter bedrooms or private spaces unless care duties require it.

-6.2 Infection Control and Hygiene
+6.2 Infection Prevention and Control

 6.3 Handling Personal and Household Items